gvwilson/thirdbit/src/fiction/santas/index.md

 and what they might do with them.
 And then Ooph got sick and didn't tell her.
 She only found out after he was gone.
-She came back here to try to make up for it all, but…"
+She came back here to try to fix it all, but…"
 The old woman shook her head.
-"She never forgave herself."
+"She never forgave herself for giving them what they asked for instead of what they needed."

 "I'm sorry for your loss,"
 Captain Abacus said quietly.